 The Oak Harbor Garry Oak Society preserves existing Garry oak trees by removing invasive species that threaten existing trees, by planting Garry oaks in new areas, and by advocating for the preservation of existing oaks that may be threatened by development or land use.
-We have also adopted the Garry Oak Native Garden at the Oak Harbor Post Office.
 Our preservation efforts are crucial to the survival of the Garry oak in our community.
-Oaks are slow growing and have lost as much of 99% of their original habitat.
-Continual preservation efforts will ensure that our city’s namesake lives on in our community.
+Oaks are slow growing and have lost as much as 99% of their original habitat.
+Continual preservation efforts will ensure that our city’s namesake lives on in our community for future generations.

 Invasive English Ivy Removal

 English ivy is one of the leading causes of death for mature Garry oaks in Oak Harbor, but the good news is that it’s easily preventable.

 The problem with ivy is that it robs oak trees of light and nutrients, it also impairs crucial gas exchange by wrapping itself tightly to the tree bark.
 Over time, the tree is weakened and will strangle and die, unable to compete with the fast growing ivy.